tjoyner/ofvioletsandlicorice/whatheshaving.md

 2003 Dolcetto di Chionetti &ndash; *"It's made by Quinto and Andrea in Dogliani."
 "14 percent alcohol for a Dolcetto is a lot, too much"*

 <h2>Chapter 18</h2>
-Tea &ndash; *He didn't know why he'd asked for tea, possibly because he didn't want to drink water, and it was too early to ask for a glass of white.*
+Tea &ndash; *He didn't know why he'd asked for tea, possibly because he didn't want to drink water and it was too early to ask for a glass of white.*
 Nonino &ndash; *...two fingers... he tossed it down to feel the fire in his throat, he wanted to extinguish the question that he was about to ask.*

 <h2>Chapter 20</h2>